maticnetwork/nightfall-sdk/README.md

 The Web Application is an example of how to use functionalities that SDK provides to interact with Nightfall via MetaMask.
 Learn more about it in the [docs](https://wiki.polygon.technology/docs/nightfall/tools/user-sdk-demo-app).

-### Set up your environment
+#### Set up your environment

-To be able to run the app you need a running instance of Nightfall and Nightfall Client.
-The Nightfall Client on Ganache is running at `http://localhost:8080`, but you can spin up your own client and update the `webAppConfig.js` file with a different url.
+To be able to run the app you need a running instance of Nightfall on Ganache, and a Nightfall Client.
+The Client is running at `http://localhost:8080`, but you can spin up your own client and update the `webAppConfig.js` file with a different url.
+Found out more about [what is a Client and how to run Nightfall](https://github.com/maticnetwork/nightfall-sdk#what-is-a-nightfall-client).

-#### Start the app:
+#### Start the app

 Open the repository, navigate to the web-app and install the dependencies